thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 ![OSPF](images/ospf-underlay-loopbacks.jpg)

-### While learning more about BGP, I realized iBGP requires full-mesh because iBGP-learned routes are NOT advertised to other iBGP peers.
+*While learning more about BGP, I realized iBGP requires full-mesh because iBGP-learned routes are NOT advertised to other iBGP peers.
 This requires the mesh, and while we could add more links for this lab easily, a full mesh in a large iBGP environment doesn't scale well.
-Which is why Route Reflectors are used as a method to bypass this traditional iBGP rule, where RRs are configured to advertise iBGP routes to other client peers.
+Which is why Route Reflectors are used as a method to bypass this traditional iBGP rule, where RRs are configured to advertise iBGP routes to other client peers*

 I thought R1 and R2 at the edge would be obvious choices to serve as RRs - so that R5 and R6 learn all routes.
 But in practice, I read it's actually better to split the responsibilities of your network devices.